ls1intum/Artemis/docs/dev/setup/distributed.rst

 A load balancer (typically a reverse proxy such as nginx) is added, that distributes the requests to the different instances.

 **Note:** This documentation focuses on the practical setup of this distributed setup.
-More details regarding the theoretical aspects can be found in the Bachelor's Thesis `Securing and Scaling Artemis Websocket Architecture`, which can be found here: :download:`pdf <distributed/thesis_securing_scaling_artemis.pdf>`.
+More details regarding the theoretical aspects can be found in the Bachelor's Thesis `Securing and Scaling Artemis WebSocket Architecture`, which can be found here: :download:`pdf <distributed/thesis_securing_scaling_artemis.pdf>`.

 Additional synchronization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^